Management of Crohn's disease: Helminthic therapy

 In an experimental idea called helminthic therapy, moderate hookworm infections have been demonstrated to have beneficial effects on hosts who have diseases linked to overactive immune systems.
 This may be explained by the hygiene hypothesis.
 Hookworm therapy is currently in the trial stage at the University of Nottingham.
 Due to the unconventional nature of this therapy, it is not widely used.

 Alternative medicine

 More than half of people with Crohn's disease have tried complementary or alternative therapy.
 These include diets, probiotics, fish oil and other herbal and nutritional supplements.
-The benefit, if any, and risks of these therapies is uncertain.
+The benefits and risks of these therapies remain uncertain.

 Acupuncture

-Acupuncture is used to treat inflammatory bowel disease in China, and is being used more frequently in Western society.
+Acupuncture is traditionally used in China to treat inflammatory bowel disease and is gaining popularity in Western society.
 Evidence has been put forth suggesting that acupuncture can have benefits beyond the placebo effect, improving quality of life, general well-being and a small decrease in blood-bound inflammatory markers.
 This study however had a very small test set and did not reach the threshold for benefit.